Concept for testing accessibility

 -

-testing tools:
+Select testing tools:

-- tools: e.g. WAVE, Axe, Lighthouse.
-Manual
+- Automated tools: e.g. WAVE, Axe, Lighthouse.

 2. automated testing

-- Analyse report
+- Analyse report:

-- of automated issues found.
+- Create list of automated issues found.

-- (critical, moderate, minor).
+- Categorise errors (critical, moderate, minor).

 3. manual check